gabrieleandro/tsl-wall-app-backend/README.md

-# TSL Wall App - Backend
+# TSL Wall App | Back-End

-A TSL - Hiring Assignments project.
+A TSL - Hiring Assignment project built with [Django](https://www.djangoproject.com/).

+Wall App is an application that allows users to register, login, and write on a wall.

 ## Table of Contents